astroboy07/Food101_CNN/README.md

 ## Deployment

-Finally, we deployed the model using the Streamlit.
+Finally, we deploy the model using the Streamlit.
 The python script used can be found [here](https://github.com/astroboy07/Food101_CNN/blob/main/Utils/app.py).
 This part is directly inspired by **Daniel Bourke's** [CS329s Lecture](https://www.mrdbourke.com/cs329s-machine-learning-deployment-tutorial/).
 To run the app, check the dependencies in the [requirements.txt](https://github.com/astroboy07/Food101_CNN/blob/main/requirements.txt), clone the repo, and run the script [app.py](https://github.com/astroboy07/Food101_CNN/blob/main/Utils/app.py) using command `streamlit run app.py`.